 - Very sturdy even on painted floors

 - Instructions for assembly could be clearer

-This Sportsroyals Power Tower is a basic unit that does what you expect.
-There are no frills or fuss with this unit, making it ideal for someone who knows exactly what they want to purchase.
+This BangTong&Li Power Tower features multiple grip options on the pull up bar which make it different to many others available.
 The back rest could have better padding, as could the forearm rests, but overall, this is a really good unit for the price.

-The TecTake Dip power tower brings everything you need from a home gym into one convenient piece of equipment.
+The TecTake Dip power station brings everything you need from a home gym into one convenient piece of fitness equipment.
 With a built-in bench, you can easily use this tower for a complete upper body workout from the comfort of your own home.